Paprika infuses the creamy sauce with earthy flavor and a lovely red hue in this comforting, budget-friendly chicken dish.

 My Chicken with Creamy Paprika Sauce is a stick-to-your-ribs comfort food that’s packed with flavor and won’t be hard on your wallet.
 This easy chicken and mushroom stew has Hungarian origins.
 Sweet paprika infuses the creamy sauce with earthy flavor and gives it a lovely red hue.
 The dish has simple ingredients like chicken, mushrooms, egg noodles, tomato paste and paprika, many of which you may already have in your pantry.
 It’s classically served over egg noodles but you can serve it with any type of pasta or even rice.

-Here are some of the budget-friendly tips that I used when creating this recipe:
+Some budget-friendly tips I used when creating this Chicken with Creamy Paprika Sauce:

 - I used chicken from a family pack.
 I look for sales at the supermarket and buy family sized portions for items I’ll use a lot.
 When chicken breasts go on sale, I buy family packs and then I split them up into individual portions, label them and freeze them for later.
 I also avoid cuts like “thin cut” chicken breasts because they’re more expensive.
 Slice them yourself.